redhat-developer-docs/Compass/Compass.md

 A robust and well-conceived monitoring and tracing system is crucial to fault tolerance, as it allows the system to detect any problems.
 ### Continuous Integration
 "You should be able to go to production from your trunk at any time".
 This is one of the tenants of continuous integration.
 Developers should be checking in their work several times a day to the main trunk of an application, and it should be available for a successful build into production at any time.
 This may seem extreme, but it tends to develop a bias toward small, autonomous and independent microservices.
+Continuous Integration must be mastered before embracing **Continuous Delivery**.
 ### Continuous Delivery

 ### Service discovery
 ### Automation
 ### Scalability